hal-platform/hal-agent/README.md

 ---------------- | -----------
 `worker:build`   | Find and build all waiting builds.
 `worker:push`    | Find and push all waiting pushes.

-**A note on permissions:**
-Within the console application, no user switching or `sudo` is performed.
-The worker commands must be run as the user with the proper permissions to perform the required system actions.

 ### Convenience bins
 Two convenience bash scripts are included to make it easier to set up cronjobs every 15 seconds, rather than every minute which cron supports.